freqtrade/freqtrade/docs/strategy-callbacks.md

 `adjust_trade_position()` is called very frequently for the duration of a trade, so you must keep your implementation as performant as possible.

 Position adjustments will always be applied in the direction of the trade, so a positive value will always increase your position (negative values will decrease your position), no matter if it's a long or short trade.
-Adjustment orders can be assigned with a tag by returning a 2 element Tuple, with the first element being the adjustment amount, and the 2nd element the tag (e.g. `return 250, 'increase_favorable_conditions'`).
+Adjustment orders can be assigned with a tag by returning a 2 element Tuple, with the first element being the adjustment amount, and the 2nd element the tag (e.g. `return 250, "increase_favorable_conditions"`).

 Modifications to leverage are not possible, and the stake-amount returned is assumed to be before applying leverage.